vanHeemstraSystems/superwhisper/300/200/200/README.md

 <img width="1288" height="488" alt="Image" src="https://github.com/user-attachments/assets/218af240-0ddc-4869-8063-0374a0b16dc7" />

-This setup enables the Python coding mode, which is now ready to capture your spoken prompts, allowing you to build Python scripts entirely with voice commands.
+This setup enables the **Python Coding** mode, which is now ready to capture your spoken prompts, allowing you to build Python scripts entirely with voice commands.